 For its efforts in the election campaign, the library won a John Cotton Dana Public Relations Award presented by the H.W.
-Wilson Co. at the American Library Association annual conference in Dallas, TX in June 1989.
+Wilson Co. at the American Library Association annual conference in Dallas, Texas in June 1989.

 The restoration and expansion of the building began in 1989.
 The building reopened to a grand public reception on March 1, 1991.
 The rotunda has been described as “breathtakingly beautiful”.
 The majesty of the original building welcomes visitors as they enter and leave the library.
 The new addition of over 22,000 square feet quietly complements the old Carnegie building of 8,000 square feet.

 From Grand River Avenue the Carnegie building is the focal point with the new addition modestly standing in the background.
 The project restored the best of the old, made the entire building handicapped accessible, and provided space and equipment for expanding library services into the 21st century.

 In June 1993, the American Institute of Architects and the American Library Association presented an Award of Excellence in Recognition of Distinguished Accomplishment in Library Architecture to the library and the architects, Osler/Milling Architects, Inc.

 The key players in the planning and construction team were Osler/Milling Architects, Ann Arbor; Quinn Evans/Architect (restoration of existing building), Ann Arbor; The Christman Co. (general contractor), Flint; Riemenschneider Design (interior design), Ann Arbor; David R. Smith (Library Consultant), Hopkins, MN; The library board of trustees; Kathy Sue Graw, Assistant Director of the Library and Kathleen Zaenger, Director of the Library.

 The community of Howell responded warmly to the changes by its use of the building and services.
 The best way to illustrate that is to compare circulation of 89,470 materials in 1988–89 to 453,847 materials in 2017.